Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 The following pie chart shows the percentages of the three measures: active cases, recovered cases, and total deaths.

-At first sight, this chart comforts us! the virus doesn't seem to be very *fatal*, only about 5.5% of the total cases are **deaths**, while 44.5% had **recovered** from the virus.
+At first sight, this chart comforts us! the virus doesn't seem to be very *fatal*, only about 5% of the total cases are **deaths**, while 51% of the cases had **recovered** from the virus.

 {% include covid-charts/overall_stats_pie_chart.html %}